 Random state sharding is the specific iteration of sharding adopted on the ecosystem.
 This process purports to be much more secure than the normal sharding process.
 Sharding, while effective in speeding up transactions, has the potential to weaken the security of the blockchain.
 A hacker could technically take over a shard and corrupt it by introducing false transactions.

-Harmony is certainly not the only crypto platform adopting some iteration of the sharding method.
-However, its ONE coin has recently soared in value.
+Harmony is certainly not the only crypto platform adopting some iteration of the sharding method, but the ONE coin soared in value in early January.
 This may be in part because the Harmony protocol is able to process 2,000 transactions a second, the same number as Visa.
-In the near future it is hope that it will be able to process one million transactions a second.
+In the near future, it is hoped that it will be able to process one million transactions a second.
 Compared with Ethereum 2.0, which estimates it will be able to provide 100,000 transactions a second, Harmony’s claims are certainly ambitious.